brndd/joyful-slop/readme.md

     * "Combined" axis mapping: map two physical axes to one virtual axis.
     * Axis -> button mapping with optional "proportional" repeat speed (i.e. repeat faster as the axis is engaged further)
     * Axis -> Relative Axis mapping, for converting a joystick axis to mouse movement and scrollwheel events.
+* Define keyboard, mouse, and gamepad outputs in addition to joysticks.
 * Configure per-rule configurable deadzones for axes, with multiple ways to specify deadzones.
 * Define multiple modes with per-mode behavior.
     * Text-to-speech engine that announces the current mode when it changes.